-The government money market mutual fund values its portfolio securities at amortized cost which approximates fair value.
+At June 30, 2021, the School had \$4,320,000 invested in a governmental money market mutual fund that is exempt from GASB 72 fair value hierarchy disclosures.
+The governmental money market mutual fund values its portfolio securities at amortized cost which approximates fair value.
 The government money market mutual fund primarily invests in cash, high quality, short-term U.S. government securities and/or repurchase agreements that are collateralized fully by government securities that have been valued by the fund as Level 2.
-As of July 31, 2019, maturities of the fund's portfolio holdings are approximately 81% within 30 days.
+As of June 30, 2021, maturities of the fund's portfolio holdings are approximately 79% within 30 days.